debpal/BharatFinTrack/README.md

 * Provides access to detailed information about NSE equity indices.
 * Enables downloading and updating daily (`TRI`) data for all NSE equity indices.
 * Fetches closing values for both `Price` (excluding dividend reinvestment) and `TRI` for all NSE equity indices.
+* Identifies key turning points in consecutive corrections and recoveries over the historical values of an index.

 ## Compound Annual Growth Rate (CAGR)